2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 DeepSeek V4's open-source ecosystem has formed a complete system:

-- Model Weights: Fully open, commercially licensed (Apache 2.0)
+- Model Weights: Fully open, commercially licensed (MIT)

 - Training Framework: Open-source HAI-LLM distributed training framework